capnproto/capnproto/doc/index.md

 To install Cap'n Proto, head over to the [installation page](install.html).
 If you'd like to help hack on Cap'n Proto, such as by writing bindings in other languages, let us know on the [discussion group](https://groups.google.com/group/capnproto).
-If you'd like to receive e-mail udpates about future releases, add yourself to the [announcement list](https://groups.google.com/group/capnproto-announce).
+If you'd like to receive e-mail updates about future releases, add yourself to the [announcement list](https://groups.google.com/group/capnproto-announce).

 {% include buttons.html %}